Jhansi: Economy

 In 2023, the Uttar Pradesh government announced plans to develop Jhansi as part of the Bundelkhand Industrial Development Authority.
 This initiative aims to create a new industrial township, potentially boosting the region's economic growth and employment opportunities.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Jhansi Municipal Corporation reported total revenue receipts of ₹179 crore (US$21 million) and total expenditure of ₹202 crore (US$24 million) in 2022–23.
+Tax revenue accounted for about 13.4% of the total revenue, while the corporation received ₹143 crore in grants during the financial year.

 Transport

 The city is connected to other parts of India by railways and major highways.